cristobal-GC/pypsa-spain/docs/configuration.rst

 .. _config:

 ##########################################
-Configuration
+pypsa_spain module
 ##########################################

-Features included in PyPSA-Spain are configured in a new block within the ``config/config_ES.yaml`` file.
+Features included in PyPSA-Spain are configured in a new module within the ``config/config_ES.yaml`` file.